dukdukg00se/battleship/README.md

 ## Notes

 Initially started this project with the test-first approach in mind.
 However, as I started to build out the application I eventually found it difficult to maintain this approach.
-I believe, additional planning ahead of time will help.
+In the future, I believe, additional planning ahead of time will help.

 Nevertheless, the different tests did aid during refactoring and contributed to better understanding and better code.